24.000 baci

-"24.000 baci", also spelled "24 mila baci", is a 1961 song composed by Ezio Leoni, Piero Vivarelli, Lucio Fulci, and Adriano Celentano.
-The song premiered at the 11th edition of the Sanremo Music Festival with a double performance of Adriano Celentano and Little Tony, and placed at the second place.
+"24.000 baci" ('24,000 kisses'), also spelled as "24 mila baci", is a 1961 song composed by Ezio Leoni, Piero Vivarelli, Lucio Fulci, and Adriano Celentano.
+The song premiered at the 11th edition of the Sanremo Music Festival with a double performance of Adriano Celentano and Little Tony, and placed second.
 It is regarded as the first rock and roll song to enter the competition at the Sanremo Festival.
-During his performance, Celentano created a large controversy for performing part of the song with his back to the public.
+During his performance, Celentano created a large controversy for turning his back to the public during the instrumental intro.

 The song has been described as a "portrait of the disenchanted youth of that time, not inclined to romanticism, and on the threshold of sexual liberation".